Search Day Night

 create the most clickable pins

-How To Create The Most Clickable Pins on Pinterest (AD)
+How To Create The Most Clickable Pins on Pinterest

 AD.
 This blog post is sponsored by Font Bundles, link highlighted by *.
 All opinions are my own.

 In 2020, my blog blew up… after six years of writing.
 I am so incredibly grateful, but I also know that it wasn’t sheer luck.
 I have Pinterest to thank for it!
-I’ve written about how to use Pinterest and where to share blog posts before, so feel free to check out those posts.
-This time we’re talking about clickable pins, and one of my favourite topics: fonts.

 Today I’ve decided to go through my Pinterest analytics.
 I will show you which pins perform well for me, and why.
 Particular templates and formats always result in more click-throughs for me.